 For people who avoid dentists like the plague, sedation dentistry may take away some of their anxiety.
 Sedation can be used for everything from invasive procedures to a simple procedure.

-First Coast Oral and Maxillofacial Surgery proudly offer an alternative solution to "basic anesthesia".
+First Coast Oral Surgery proudly offer an alternative solution to "basic anesthesia".
 Monitored anesthesia, or IV sedation, is administered through a vein.
 Patients may be able to talk, depending on the level of anesthesia used, or instead be in a deep sleep.
 Patients are able to breathe on their own so intubation tube is not needed (placing a tube into the windpipe).
 Intravenous sedation (IV sedation) offers a safe alternative to general anesthesia for minor surgical procedures.
 It can provide sedation ranging from slight (mildly sleepy) to deep (deep sleeping.)

 Prior to undergoing a procedure with IV Sedation, you should advise our Oral Surgeons about allergies or medical conditions you may have.
 You should also inform our Surgeons about any medications you are taking and any prior surgeries, including any type of anesthesia, you have had.
 You will be advised of the need to arrange for a responsible adult to drive you to and from the facility for the surgery.